The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Squirrel Hill City

 The default answer for families relocating to Pittsburgh, and for good reason.
 Murray Avenue has a Jewish deli, a dim sum spot, and a bookstore within three blocks.
-Great schools (Colfax K–8), walkable, the kind of neighborhood where your kids bike to the library.
+Colfax K–8 is one of the best public schools in the city.
+The kind of neighborhood where your kids bike to the library and you run into neighbors at the co-op.
+If you're coming from Brooklyn or Cambridge and want that same walkable-village energy at a fraction of the price, start here.
+Saturday morning: bagels at Bagel Factory, kids at the playground in Frick Park, farmers market on your walk home.

 $310KMedian home